 Safe Re-Opening of Epiphany

-We are very happy to say that we will be re-opening our doors for public worship at Epiphany beginning on Sunday, September 6, 2020.
-We will have two weekly services, a Eucharist on Sundays at 10:30am and a Morning Prayer Service on Wednesdays also at 10:30am.
-If you would like to attend, please register with the church office ahead of time, by phone (613-746-9278) or by email (email@example.com).
+We are very happy to say that we have re-opened our doors for public worship at Epiphany.
+However, we are temporarily closed and will re-open on November 22.
+At that time, we plan to resume our two weekly services, a Eucharist on Sundays at 10:30am and a Morning Prayer Service on Wednesdays also at 10:30am.
+If you would like to attend, please register with the church office ahead of time, by phone (613-746-9278) or by email (firstname.lastname@example.org).

 If you would like to come to a Sunday service, please let us know by noon on Friday.